joaosds/PITransf/README.md

 ### Environment Setup

-You can set up the environment in different ways: using conda (with mamba) or using virtualenv, for example.
-We recommend the last one:
+You can set up the environment in different ways: using conda (e.g. with mamba) or virtualenv.
+We recommend the last one.
+First, make sure you have virtualenv installed, then:

 1. **Create virtual environment:**
 ```bash